What is Six Sigma? - A Simple Guide for You

-How to Create a Six Sigma Matrix and DMAIC Diagrams with Software?
+How to Create a Six Sigma Matrix and a DMAIC Diagram with Software?

 Besides draw these diagrams and matrix by hands, you can also try an easy diagram software for your work to improve productivity!
 Here are quick steps to show you how to do so:

 Step 1: Open Edraw Max and go to Project Management > House of Quality (HOQ), or go to Business Diagram > Six Sigma Matrix, then you can double-click the icon to start your work.
 Alternatively, you can directly choose a preset editable template from the Examples section.